FrancisBanville/ms_interpreting_probabilities/README.md

 mean squared logarithmic error between the average connectance of binary networks obtained from these two sampling methods as the number of trials increases, for the same values of $p$ used in panels a-c.
-Probabilities of potential interactions were obtained with a false positive rate of 5% and a false negative rate of 10%.
+Probabilities of regional interactions were obtained with a false positive rate of 5% and a false negative rate of 10%.
 Metaweb samples were obtained by randomly sampling binary interactions from the probabilistic metaweb, and then propagating this result to all local networks that include the species potentially engaged in the interactions.
 Local binary networks were generated by independently sampling binary interactions for each local probabilistic network.](figures/network_sampling.png){#fig:sampling}